-Other Information - The Fund believes the estimates and assumptions underlying these consolidated financial statements are reasonable and supportable based on the information available as of June 30, 2023; however, uncertainty over the ultimate impact that significant domestic and macroeconomic events, such as ongoing inflationary pressures, high interest rates, uncertainty caused by recent U.S. bank failures, the war in Ukraine, and COVID will have on the global economy generally, and the Fund's business in particular, makes any estimates and assumptions as of June 30, 2023 inherently less certain than they would be absent these impacts.
+Other Information - The Fund believes the estimates and assumptions underlying these consolidated financial statements are reasonable and supportable based on the information available as of June 30, 2024; however, uncertainty over the ultimate impact that significant domestic and macroeconomic events, such as ongoing inflationary pressures, high interest rates, uncertainty caused by recent U.S. bank failures, the war in Ukraine, the ongoing conflict between Israel and Hamas, and COVID-19, will have on the global economy generally, and the Fund's business in particular, makes any estimates and assumptions as of June 30, 2024 inherently less certain than they would be absent these impacts.
 Actual results may ultimately differ materially from those estimates.